odoo/documentation/legal/terms/enterprise.rst

 Customer agrees to stop using the Odoo Enterprise Edition software.

-Should the Customer breach the terms of this section, the Customer agrees to pay Odoo SA an extra fee equal to 300% of the applicable list price for the actual number of Users.
+Should the Customer breach the terms of this section, the Customer agrees to pay Odoo SA an extra fee equal to 300% of the applicable list price for the actual number of Users and installed Apps.

 .. _services: